cinnData/PythonBootcamp/Projects/[PY-P] Project - Barcelona restaurants in TripAdvisor.md

 ## You are a Customer:

-🏁 Objective: determine the top-rated restaurants in Madrid for your specific dietary preferences (*e.g*. vegan, gluten-free) within a certain price range that you feel comfortable with (feel free to deviate for privacy reasons).
+🏁 Objective: determine the top-rated restaurants in Barcelona for your specific dietary preferences (*e.g*. vegan, gluten-free) within a certain price range that you feel comfortable with (feel free to deviate for privacy reasons).

 💡 Analysis: analyze the data to filter restaurants based on dietary options, price range, and ratings.